DjCrqss/Woot-verlay/README.md

 You may have to accept the warnings to run the program, as I can not afford a digital signature, but if you are worried, feel free to download the source code and build the program yourself!
 To accept the smartscreen warning, click 'more info' at the top left, then 'run anyway'.

 You may have to update to the DotNet6 framework if you are not on Windows 11.
 However, this is a short one-time process with instructions upon launching the app.
 You will also need to have Wootility (from Wooting) installed.
+<br>After running the system tray app, choose one of the following viewing methods:
 ### Website view
 - [Open this link!](https://djcrqss.github.io/Woot-verlay/index.html)
 - If the link above does not work, you may have to download the html and css file and open it manually,